jonas1ara/73/Problems/Linked-lists/Merge-k-Sorted-Lists/README.md

 # Merge k Sorted Lists:

-This directory contains implementations of the "Merge k Sorted Lists" problem in the C++ and C# languages.
-Each implementation merges lists pairwise in a bottom-up fashion (like merge sort) with temporal complexity `O(N log k)` where `N` is the total number of nodes.
+This directory contains an implementation of the "Merge k Sorted Lists" problem in C#.
+The implementation merges lists pairwise in a bottom-up fashion (like merge sort) with temporal complexity `O(N log k)` where `N` is the total number of nodes.

 ## Problem description